Jennykuma/kuma-bot/README.md

 5. Use that link to invite your bot to a discord server.
 Preferably create a private discord server for your own testing reasons
 6. Get your token.
 Don't show this to anyone!!!
 7. Put that token in your .env
-8. npm run build (this compiles the typescript and transposes it into JS files)
-9. npm run server
+8. npm run local (this starts ts-node-dev, which rebuilds Typescript files on save)

 ## How to deploy to Heroku